 A tradition of success

 It started with a dream and a $100,000 bequest to establish a junior college in Escanaba, MI.
-After years of discussion, a feasibility study confirmed the need and the community voted on November 6, 1962, to establish a community college.
+After years of discussion, a feasibility study confirmed the need and the community voted on November 6, 1962, to establish a local college.
 Bay de Noc Community College (commonly known as Bay College) was born.
 Classes started with limited renovations and resources in the vacated Escanaba High School Fall of 1963.
 Bay’s first President even taught a class in his office.
 133 full-time and 100 part-time students registered for the first semester paying $5 per credit hour in tuition.

 The first graduating class in 1965 was awarded 36 associate degrees and 25 nursing certificates.
 Norsemen intercollegiate sports debuted in 1968 and many student clubs were created, including the Bay Beacon newspaper.
 As programming increased, enrollment quadrupled, and the need for expansion was apparent.
 After consideration of five final sites, a Science-Technical building was constructed in 1969 on the new 150-acre North Campus, a plot gifted from the City of Escanaba and ancestral land of the Anishinaabe people.

-Campus boomed with enrollment Fall, 1970, at 700 students, doubling through the decade.
+Campus boomed with enrollment Fall 1970, at 700 students, doubling through the decade.
 From modest beginnings and a limited curriculum, Bay College expanded course offerings in response to the needs of the local communities served, attained accreditation, waived tuition for senior citizens, expanded student activities including Battle of the Bands in the cafeteria, and hosted the first Native American pow wow on campus.
 Campus buildings were constructed including the Catherine Bonifas, Gymnasium, Student Center, Apartments, and Practical & Fine Arts (now Health & Technology).
 Four-person apartments rented for $75 per month.

 With the expansion of technology, Bay College launched its first college website, email accounts, and management information system, automating and integrating registration, financial aid, admissions, and business processes, including online registration and student access.
 Interactive television (iTV) classrooms were added and Bay offered its first online learning course in 1999, Rhetoric & Composition.
-Within two years, Bay College offered 25 online courses, and became a national leader in online learning.
+Within two years, Bay College offered 25 online courses and became a national leader in online learning.
 The first federal TRiO grant was awarded providing over 150 first-generation, low income students additional support.

-The new century rang in many changes at Bay College, including a new torch logo and the first woman president.
-Bay opened doors to the first Michigan Technical Education Center (M-TEC), hosting more than 40,000 visits each year within a variety of conference, technical training, professional development, and meeting opportunities for working age adults across the Upper Peninsula.
+The new century rang in many changes at Bay College, including a new torch logo and the first female president.
+Bay opened doors to the initial Michigan Technical Education Center, hosting more than 40,000 visits each year within a variety of conference, continuing education, technical training, and professional development opportunities for working age adults across the Upper Peninsula.
 Classes in Dickinson County moved to a larger facility on Carpenter Avenue with 432 students enrolled in Fall 2003.

-Record enrollment dawned the year 2010 with 2,811 students and tuition approached $100 per credit hour.
+Record enrollment dawned in the year 2010 with 2,811 students and tuition approached $100 per credit hour.
 With the work of grant initiatives, state funding and private gifts, the learning environment at Bay College was recreated to advance student success.
 Supplemental instruction, co-advising, open educational resources (OER), a digital graphic arts lab, and a health care simulation center with high fidelity patient training mannequins were added.
 Career tech programs expanded with the addition of welding space and simulation, robotic arms, mechatronics/robotics and EMT/paramedic programs, online water technology courses and more.
-The center of Main Campus was renovated to house student support services and library, now the HUB.
+The center of Main Campus was renovated to house student support services and the library, now the HUB.
 This included an outside courtyard complete with native plants, sculptures and a veterans’ memorial.
 Interactive classrooms, modernized labs and study spaces were added to the Math-Science building.
-Both campuses became smoke-free and food pantries were created to minimize food insecurities.
+West Campus added a Student Success Center and technology classrooms which linked to Main Campus.

-50 years of success was celebrated in Fall 2012 with a Birthday Bash and Golden Gala.
+50 years of success were celebrated in Fall 2012 with a Birthday Bash and Golden Gala.
 A new logo was introduced two years later representing the area’s local geography and student journey, replacing the torch logo of years past.
-Team spirit was revived in 2017 with the reintroduction of athletics, and Bay College once again became home to the Norse.
+Team spirit was revived in 2017 with the reintroduction of athletics; Bay College once again became home of the Norse.
 The gymnasium was renovated and renamed the Physical Education Complex (PEC).
+Both campuses became smoke-free and food pantries were created to help minimize food insecurities.

 It is all in the mission: Student Success.
 Community Success.
 Culture of Success.